BREAST OF TEXAS

 The Connection Between Breast Cancer And Dragon Boat Racing

-About 3,500 athletes from over a dozen countries went to Florence, Italy, this past July to compete in an international sporting event.
+About 3,500 athletes from over a dozen countries went to Florence, Italy in July, 2018 to compete in an international sporting event.
 The athletes were all breast cancer survivors, and the sport was dragon boat racing.
 So, what's the connection between an ancient Chinese competition and breast cancer?
-Martin Kessler (@MartinKessler91) from NPR's Only A Game fill us in.
+Let's let Martin Kessler (@MartinKessler91) from NPR's Only A Game fill us in.